code-in-time/reactjs-notes-list/README.md

 # reactjs-notes-list

-I am learning how to use react and redux
+I am learning how to use react and redux and styling with sass

 ## How start the App